-While in Korça, we suggest you leave behind its serenades, flaky pies, cobbled alleys and the Old Bazaar and head East, toward Morava Mountain.
-At 2042 m high, Badarosh Peak is an impressive sight.
-The rare natural beauty and wonderfully fresh climate of the area, as well, is worth experiencing.
+While in Korça, we highly recommend you take a moment to leave behind its serenades, flaky pies, cobbled alleys, and the Old Bazaar, and head East towards Morava Mountain.
+At 2042 metres high, Badarosh Peak is an impressive sight.
+The rare natural beauty combined with the wonderfully fresh climate of the area, makes this mountain a very worthwhile experience.

 Morava is a place of cultural heritage and tradition.
-A big white cross, Morava’s symbol, is located at the edge of a cliff.
-It serves as a guide for believers and a landmark for mountain climbers.
+A big white cross, Morava’s symbol, is located at the edge of a cliff here.
+It serves as a guide for believers, and a landmark for mountain climbers.
 Near the Cross, you’ll find the superjacent Church of St. Elias with its breathtaking view of the horizon.
 From here, you can gaze into the city of Korça below.
 (For the map click here)

 Last but not least, if you decide to devote your day to explore the nature around Korça, you may also want to visit Fir of Drenova National Park, famous for its countless water springs, lovely meadows, and fascinating rock formations.

 How to get there: Follow the “Çlirimi i Korçës” Road until you reach the Church of St. Elias.